-Since 2015, Sabine has been working for the United Nations and national NGOs in Kenya, Namibia and Zimbabwe, where she advises Government, civil society and other stakeholders on prevention and response to (online) violence against women and children, legal reform and international law.
+Sabine Witting studied Law at Goethe University Frankfurt am Main and at China University for Political Science and Law, specialising in Internationalisation and Europeanisation of law.
+In 2020, she successfully defended her PhD at Leiden University titled 'Child sexual abuse in the digital era - Rethinking legal frameworks and transnational law enforcement collaboration’.
+Since 2015, Sabine has been working for the United Nations and national NGOs in Eastern and Southern Africa, as well as the East Asia and Pacific region where she advises Government, civil society and other stakeholders on prevention and response to (online) violence against women and children, legal reform and international law.

 - Witting S.K.
 (2021), Transnational by Default: Online Child Sexual Abuse Respects No Borders, The International Journal of Children's Rights 29(3): 731-764.

 - Witting S.K.
-(2 April 2021), Walking a tightrope on an ethernet cable - The CRC Committee’s 25th General Comment Children’s Rights in relation to the digital environment.
+(2 April 2021), Walking a tightrope on an ethernet cable: The CRC Committee’s 25th General Comment Children’s Rights in relation to the digital environment.
 Leiden Law Blog.
-Leiden, Netherlands: Leiden University [blog entry].
+Leiden, Netherlands: Leiden University. [blog entry].

-- Kardefelt-Winther D., Day E., Berman G., Witting S.K. & Bose A. (2020), Encryption, Privacy and Children’s Right to Protection from Harm Innocenti Working Paper no. 2020-14.
-Florence: UNICEF Innocenti.
-[Working paper].
+- Kardefelt-Winther D., Day E., Berman G., Witting S.K. & Bose A. (2020), Encryption, Privacy and Children’s Right to Protection from Harm.
+Innocenti Working Paper no. 2020-14.
+Florence: UNICEF Innocenti. [working paper].

 - Witting S.K. & Angula M. (2020), Leveraging international law to strengthen the national legal framework on child sexual abuse material in Namibia, Comparative and International Law Journal of Southern Africa 53(1): 1-28.